 1. Placement

-Placement is the first of the 3 stages of money laundering.
-Basically, money laundering begins by moving the proceeds (money or assets) from a criminal source into a legitimate source of income.
+Placement is the first of the 3 stages of money laundering cycles.
+Basically, money laundering stages begins by moving the proceeds (money or assets) from a criminal source into a legitimate source of income.
 The destination location could be a bank account, legal asset or any other financial instrument.

 At this point, the anti-money laundering process should involve focusing on and sniffing out any illegitimate sources of the funds.
 More often than not, criminals are vulnerable at the placement stage because they’re usually moving a large sum of money from a shady source directly into the legal financial system.